gematik/techblog/_posts/2026-01-30-fhir-path-in-demis-part2.markdown

 ### Robust Rule Design

-The RKI defines functional, real world scenarios based on their and german health office experiences.
+The RKI defines functional, real world scenarios based on their and German health office experiences.
 These scenarios have to be translated into unique technical scenarios with unambiguous rules.
 Therefore, the RKI provided a scenario table through their Implementation Guides that lists all relevant scenarios and the allowed values of elements.
 Some of the defined functional scenarios could be removed due to technical overlap in field values, as the remaining differences are purely functional and irrelevant for the lifecycle validation.
-To improve traceability, both project partner together created a scenario decision tree that breaks down the scenarios into smaller decision nodes, making it easier to understand the LCM.
+To improve traceability, both project partners together created a scenario decision tree that breaks down the scenarios into smaller decision nodes, making it easier to understand the LCM.
 From a domain driven perspective this approach results in common language between the technical and functional teams in form of the decision tree.